Metropolis-nexus/GitLab-Setup/README.md

     - Check "Require administrators to enable 2FA"

 - Settings -> General -> Customer experience improvement and third-party offers
-    - Uncheck "Do not display content for customer experience improvement and offers from third parties"
+    - Check "Do not display content for customer experience improvement and offers from third parties"

 - Reporting -> Abuse reports -> Add email